 Solution #2: Sign Out Of iCloud Account and Sign Back In

 Ensure that both your iOS and macOS devices are signed in to the same iCloud account.
 If you are already using the same account; sign out and then sign back in.

 On Your iOS Device: Open Settings app → Your name → Sign Out and confirm.

 On Your Mac: Open System Preferences → iCloud → click on Sign Out and confirm.

 Now, sign back to the iCloud account on both your devices.

 If the problem is fixed, wonderful!
 But if you are still struggling to resolve the issue, move to the next solution.

 Solution #3: Check Out the Wi-Fi Connectivity

 If the above-mentioned tricks haven’t fixed the problem, the Wi-Fi might be the culprit.
-We have created extensive troubleshooting guide for resolving Wi-Fi issues on iPhone and Mac.
-Check them out if you the network connectivity seems to be the villain.
+We have created an extensive troubleshooting guide for resolving Wi-Fi issues on iPhone and Mac.
+Check them out if the network connectivity seems to be the villain.

 If Wi-Fi begins to work properly, you should be able to get your work done as usual.